puppetlabs/relay-rfcs/0004-relay-cli.md

 * `--debug` - present maximally verbose output, to aid in debugging if something is broken (i.e. showing HTTP payload/bodies)

 Help:
-* `--help` - show contextual help based on the user's input thus far (run at the top level, should show nouns and global flags; run after a noun+verb, should provide positional arguments, noun-specific and global flags). `relay` without arguments should display the top-level help text and `relay help noun` should be equivalent to `relay noun --help`
+* `--help` - show contextual help based on the user's input thus far (run at the top level, should show nouns and global flags; run after a noun+verb, should provide positional arguments, noun-specific and global flags). `relay` without arguments should display the top-level help text and `relay help noun` should be equivalent to `relay noun --help`.
+Help text should be brief (a screenful of around 40 lines max) and provide context-aware links to long form documentation on the web where possible.

 Interactivity:
 * `--color`/`--no-color` - forcibly enable/disable color and emoji in output, overriding the tool's detection of interactivity